top of page

 Los Angeles, CA 90027

 Discover the art, history, and cultures of the American West!
 Located in beautiful Griffith Park, the Autry features world-class galleries filled with Native American art and artifacts, film memorabilia, historic firearms, paintings, and more.
-Throughout the year, Autry also presents a wide range of public events and programs-including lectures, film, theater, festivals, family activities, and music-and performs scholarship, research, and educational outreach.
+Throughout the year, Autry also presents a wide range of public events and programs, including lectures, films, theater, festivals, family activities, and music, as well as performs scholarship, research, and educational outreach.

 The Autry’s collection of more than 500,000 pieces of art and artifacts includes the Southwest Museum of the American Indian Collection, one of the largest and most significant collections of Native American materials in the United States.
 Kids adore the chance to pan for gold, to be in a cowboy movie, and be fascinated by the newest permanent exhibit,